jdeames/jdeames.github.io/_posts/2025-10-01-October-updates.md

 I want to promise regular posts, but can't. <em>(Hey!
 Struggling emotionally since 2016!)</em> But I do have plans and we'll see if they come into fruition here in the next few weeks and months.
 It helps that you have forgotten about me. hahahaha

 Requesting your kind patience as the website is still a construction zone.
-Some links are not working properly.
+Some links may not be working properly.
 Working to resolve those issues soon.

 If you want to be notified of updates, I encourage you to subscribe to RSS feeds.
 [Read here.](/subscriberss)